Skip to content

 The SDK currently supports two types of LLM inference:

-1. llm_completion for simple LLM completions
+1. client.llm.completion() for simple LLM completions

 TIP